Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

     This functionality can also be helpful if the matrix has a known internal structure which can be used to speed up the algorithm.
 For example, in typical tensor network algorithms, the linear operator is often defined by the contraction of a tensor network.
 Instead of explicitly doing all the contractions and storing the result in a possibly large matrix :math:`\boldsymbol{\hat{H}}`, it can be much more efficient to contract the tensor network directly with the input tensor :math:`\boldsymbol{x}`.
 Then, the order of the index summations can be chosen in a way that minimizes the number of operations needed.
 An example of this is given in the :ref:`SectionDMRG` algorithm.

-There are two ways to define a linear operator:

-1. Pass a callable function with appropriate signature to the LinOp object.

-2. Inherit the LinOp class and overload the **matvec** member function.

-Let's consider a simple example of an operator that acts on an input vector :math:`\boldsymbol{x}` with 4 elements.
-It interchanges the 1st and 4th element, and adds one to both the 2nd and 3rd elements.
-The output then is again a dim=4 vector :math:`\boldsymbol{y}`.

 Inherit the LinOp class
 ************************
-Cytnx exposes the interface **LinOp.matvec**, which provides more flexibility for users who want to include additional data/functions associated with the mapping.
+Cytnx exposes the interface **LinOp.matvec**, which provides a way to implement any linear mapping from an input to an output vector.
 This can be achieved with inheritance from the **LinOp** class.

-Let's demonstrate this in a similar example as previously.
-Again, we consider an operator that interchanges the 1st and 4th elements.
-But this time, we want to add a constant, which is an external parameter, to the 2nd and 3rd elements.
+Let's demonstrate this in a simple example of an operator that acts on an input vector :math:`\boldsymbol{x}` with 4 elements.
+It interchanges the 1st and 4th element.
+Additionally, a constant, which is an external parameter, is added to the 2nd and 3rd element.
+The output then is again a dim=4 vector :math:`\boldsymbol{y}`.

 First, let's create a class that inherits from **LinOp**, with a class member **AddConst**.